gotdibbs/grunt-html-inspector/README.md

 Type: `String`
 Default value: `null`

 A string value that represents a path to an override bridge for HTML Inspector and this task.
+Override the bridge to add/configure rules and change the way HTMLInspector is configured.
+(Goal is to pull as much of the config as possible into the Grunt config eventually.)

 #### options.parameters
 Type: `String`